-The chicken tenders are a great alternative for, however, likely to be first choice for most other families.
+Although chicken breast tenders are likely to be first choice for most other families,

 Dark meat gets a bad rap for being less healthy than the white breast meat but in reality the fat in thighs is a healthy monounsaturated fat.
 You should avoid eating the skin from all cuts of chicken as the skin is where the unhealthy fat resides.